Chrisx97/AchievementHunt/README.md

 Use a Composter,

-Kill a Skeleton with a Bone,
+Slay a Skeleton with a Bone,

 Kill a Zombie Villager,

-Kill a Witch,
+Take down a Witch,

 Die to a Cactus,